 Months of entry

 This MA is unique in the UK in providing such a comprehensive overview of Asian archaeology and cultural heritage.
-The Institute of Archaeology is one of the few places in the world with the expertise to deliver such a programme, encompassing not only India and China, but also Southeast and Central Asia.
+The UCL Institute of Archaeology is one of the few places in the world with the expertise to deliver such a programme, encompassing not only India and China, but also, East, South–East, and Central Asia.

-This programme is unique in training pan-Asian specialists and#8211; escaping traditional study area boundaries where China, India, Southeast and Central Asia are studied on their own and#8211; and conducting inter-regional dialogue on the human past.
+This programme is unique in training pan-Asian specialists - escaping traditional study area boundaries where China, India, East, South-East and Central Asia are studied on their own - and conducting inter-regional dialogue on the human past.

 Students are given the opportunity to develop depth of expertise in a particular region in Asia while benefiting from an innovative macro-regional comparative perspective.